wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

 This command stops and then restarts your containers, ensuring that the new configuration is loaded.

-Setting Up the Notification Channel in Grafana
+Setting up the notification channel in grafana
 ----------------------------------------------

 Log in to Grafana with your admin credentials: